4G, Fibre or Copper: UK Broadband Options for 2026

-31-05-2018 | By Christian Cawley
+Insights | 31-05-2018 | By Christian Cawley

-It's largely recognized that copper has had its day as a communications medium.
+It’s largely recognised that copper has had its day as a communications medium.
 Where once it was vital for telephonic connectivity, since the age of mass internet, its limits have become all too obvious.

 Fortunately, there is no need to worry.
-Fibre broadband is on the march, and there's 4G for mobile internet.
-Copper wires are barely needed these days, and in the UK, BT has already set a date for the switch to fibre for voice, and the transition to IP telephony.
+Fibre broadband is marching across the UK, 4 G is now universal, and 5 G fixed‑wireless access is filling in the last gaps.
+Copper wires are barely needed these days; BT has already set a date for the switch‑off of analogue voice and the transition to IP telephony, now scheduled for 31 January 2027 after a two‑year extension to help tele‑care services migrate.

-Within a few years, businesses across the UK will be using fibre broadband, vast volumes of data streaking through miles of fibre optic cable in the blink of an eye.
-But is the roll-out of fibre being overtaken by 4G and its successor, 5G?
+Within a few years, businesses across the UK will be using fibre broadband, vast volumes of data streaking through miles of fibre‑optic cable in the blink of an eye.
+But is the roll‑out of fibre being overtaken by 4 G – and its successor, 5 G?

 Goodbye, Telephone Exchanges